Have You Got Any Castles

 Clean PasturesAnother technicolor Merrie Melody & one of the "Banned Eleven" removed from circulation in 1968 by United Artists was Clean Pastures (1937).

-United Artist had obtained a vast cartoon library & was responding to the sensitivity of African Americans, then shelved those which might offend African Americans.
+United Artists had obtained a vast cartoon library & was responding to the sensitivity of African Americans when they shelved those which might offend African Americans.

 In some cases the black caricatures were no more or less demeaning than the caricatures of whites, but the endless singlemindedness of how African Americans are caricatured justified concern.
 Still, by now, it's time to respect whatever achievement such films possess, & to assess more fairly those which offend, & those which poke far less hateful fun at beloved figures.

 This one might indeed still offend.
-Clean Pastures is a spoof of the all-blackl-cast film Green Pastures (1936), as well as Al Jolsen's blackface performance in The Jazz Singer (1927).
+Clean Pastures is a spoof of the all-black-cast film Green Pastures (1936), as well as Al Jolsen's blackface performance in The Jazz Singer (1927).

 In this retelling, angels visit Harlem intent on saving souls for Heaven, which is an entirely negro-run affair called Pair-o-Dice.
-The Stepin Fetchit angel's attempt to attract souls, but other angels are more interesting to the earthlings, including angel-caricatures of Fats Waller, Cab Calloway, Louis Armstrong, etc., & earthly caricatures of Al Jolsen doing "I Love to Singa" & Bill Bojangles Robinson dancing down the street past a poster for the Savoy.
+The Stepin Fetchit angel attempts to attract souls, but other angels are more interesting to the earthlings, including angel-caricatures of Fats Waller, Cab Calloway, Louis Armstrong, etc., & earthly caricatures of Al Jolsen doing "I Love to Singa" & Bill Bojangles Robinson dancing down the street past a poster for the Savoy Club.

-The film was again assaulted by censors when in 1968, to appease Civil Rights activists, classic cartoons with insensitive portraits of African Americans being removed from circulation.
-To this very day have only unofficial circulation, without regard for the fact that some of these banned cartoons are authentic works of art.
+Clean Pastures was again assaulted by censors when in 1968, to appease Civil Rights activists, classic cartoons with insensitive portraits of African Americans being removed from circulation.
+To this very day many of these have only unofficial circulation, without regard for the fact that some of these banned cartoons are authentic works of art.

 The Basin Street Boys of the 1930s (there was another harmony group by that name in the 1940s) were a close harmony quartet, sometimes quintet, headed up by guitarist Steve Gibson, well known as part of the Red Caps.
 With him were Louis Dandridge, Joe Walls, Lloyd Mitchell, & Pods Hollinsworth.